 A key step toward making this happen has been the introduction of the Accessibility for Ontarians with Disabilities Act (AODA).
 The AODA makes Ontario one of the first jurisdictions in the world to enact specific legislation with clear goals, timeframes, and standards for accessibility.
 These include specifications for web accessibility, as well.

 If you are an Ontario-registered business or organization, your website must comply with the AODA.
-To help you with that, we've created a checklist of action items you will need to address so that your website achieves AODA compliance.
+Here at accessiBe, we want to make sure you can do just that.
+To help you, we've created a checklist of action items you will need to address so that your website achieves AODA compliance.

 It is important to note that while the checklist is a useful resource, it is only a quick summary of the necessary requirements and not a complete list.